 INSIGHTFUL VISIONARIES: BEHIND THE VISION

-The National Blind Idol Competition is a yearly event that means so much to a large community, the blind and visually impaired.
-Blind Idol is a national singing competition that celebrates the musical talents of individuals who are legally blind, representing a broad range of music genre.
+The National Blind Talent Competition is a yearly event that means so much to a large community, the blind and visually impaired.
+It is a national singing competition that celebrates the musical talents of individuals who are legally blind, representing a broad range of music genre.

 In 2000, Carolyn Covington was diagnosed with a devastating degenerative eye disease called Retinitis Pigmentosa (RP).
 For over 30 years prior, she had been busy building a successful enterprise in the beauty industry.
 Persons with RP have no night vision and very limited sight in dimly lit places.
 Their peripheral vision is greatly restricted, and eventually, may become completely blind.
 Carolyn was determined to push forward.
 For the next 14 years (basically living in denial), she finally reached a point where accepting her prospects for the future became a reality.
 Finally, in 2015, Carolyn closed her last spa and chose to deal with her diminishing eye sight.
 Self-discovery soon revealed what God’s next plan for her life would be.
 In time, Carolyn’s new challenges were revealed as opportunities to share her experiences for the benefit of others.
 It would lead her to recognize the revelations as Divine intervention that would inspire her to create Insightful Visionaries.

 Insightful Visionaries presents the 2018 Visions Resource Lounge

 The Miracle of Technology Enhances Sight for the Low Vision Community.
 Assistive Technology is Empowering the Blind & Visually Impaired